ryanwprice/ixd-github/readme.md

 `git reset --hard HEAD` will force a reset to the last commit `git reset --hard HEAD~3` will force the repo back 3 commits `git reset --hard 39cdcd0339c122c0307930de9e5cc08217726cee` will let us to revert to a specific repo (We can find the log checksum with `git log`)

+## Forking & Pulling

+"Fork" is GitHub lingo for getting a copy of an existing repo.
+This is a way for people to share access with strangers who may want to contribute to a large project (like Linux, for example).
+"Pulling" allows the original author to control who's code updates will be brought into the fold and added to the project.

+Forking is way more complicated than anything we need for group projects, but worth noting as something to explore down the road.

 ## GitHub Pages & Markdown